mingyus/mingyus.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist at Meta, working on building better recommendation systems at large scales.
-I am passionate about understanding human behavior through experimentation and data analysis.
+I am passionate about understanding human behavior through experimentation, data analysis and machine learning.

 I received my Ph.D. in Neuroscience from Princeton University in 2022, advised by [Yael Niv](https://nivlab.princeton.edu/).
 In my dissertation, I studied animal and human representation learning, using a combination of behavioral experiments and computational modeling.